gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws/index.md

 ## Introduction

 In this tutorial, we'll explore how to properly configure GitLab Runner in AWS.
-The instance in AWS will serve as a Runner Manager that spawns new Docker instances on demand.
+The instance in AWS will serve as a runner manager that spawns new Docker instances on demand.
 The runners on these instances are automatically created.
 They use the parameters covered in this guide and do not require manual configuration after creation.